panoply/syncify/docs/src/views/docs/setup/installation.md

 ---

-# Browser Extensions

-Syncify offers browser extensions in Chrome, Brave, Firefox, Edge and Safari.
-Extensions are designed to enhance development experiences with the tool.
-It is **highly recommend** that developers install the Syncify extensions in their preferred browser(s) as it will significantly improve functionality and usage, particularly during **HOT Reload** processes.

-Syncify can function without its extensions, but doing so incurs a slight performance cost due to additional runtime checks and slower interface interactions.
-When paired with the official companion extensions, Syncify performance is enhanced, resulting in reduced latency and optimized resource use.

-### Syncify Extension

-Install the official Syncify extension into the browser you use for development.

-{% include 'browsers' %}

----

 # Schema Stores

 Syncify provides JSON Schema Store references for usage in JSON files that contain a `$schema` property or within text editors like [VSCode](https://code.visualstudio.com/) which support external schema store association.
 The JSON Schema store is helpful for users who prefer `.json` configurations or are setting config options within their `package.json` file via the `syncify` config key.